 For versatility over a kitchen layout, opt for freestanding units.
 Whether you need to create extra space for entertaining or simply fancy a new look every now and again, this unfitted Milton Oak kitchen island, £1,700, and Milton Oak drinks cabinet, £1,400, both from Laura Ashley, have a chunky real wood design perfect for an old farmhouse.

 Thought to date back to the 17th century, the classic Welsh dresser has become a mainstay of the traditional farmhouse kitchen.
 A timeless piece, it's worth investing in either a good quality antique version or new handmade version which will stand the test of time and can be passed down the generations.
 While the base cabinets and drawers offer ample kitchen storage for crockery and cutlery, the open shelves are ideal for displaying treasured pieces.

 A mixture of stand-alone appliances and just two freestanding units helps create an open-plan kitchen that feels spacious; the homeowners cleverly created extra storage by converting a cupboard into a larder and choosing multi-functional bench box.

 6. Add a freestanding kitchen island

-Whether your kitchen is fitted or composed of freestanding units a moveable kitchen island is a really handy addition.
+Whether your kitchen is fitted or freestanding, a moveable kitchen island is a really handy addition.
 A brilliant way to zone social and cooking spaces, they can be repositioned when extra space is needed, plus create extra workspace.